 04 of 14

 One of the best day trips from Copenhagen has to be a visit to the islands of Lolland and Falster.
-These islands offer things to do no matter which town you are visiting.
+These islands offer things to do no matter which town you are visiting, but Maribo has several attractions to see.

 If you're in Maribo, consider visiting the Museumsbanen (Museum Train), Nakskov's Green World Zoo, and the submarine U-359, but you can also visit a 12th-century royal residence, Ålholm Castle, in the town of Nysted, and don't forget Knuthenborg Manor with its Safari Park (open April-October).